jhpyle/docassemble/_docs/documents.md

 explains alternative ways that you can populate the values of fields in a PDF file.

+<a name="editable"></a>By default, the PDF files created by filling in
+forms in a `pdf template file` can be edited by the user; the fill-in form boxes will still exist in the resulting document.

+If you want to prevent users from editing the forms created through `pdf template file`, set the `editable` directive to `False`.
+For
+example:

+{% include side-by-side.html demo="pdf-fill-not-editable" %}

 ### <a name="signature"></a>How to insert signatures or other images into fillable PDF files

 To add a signature or other image to a fillable PDF file, use